 If you are uncertain whether the mask you configure is non-natural, use the CLI to configure static routes.

 - 1. In the Device Physical View tab, select the management port.

-- 2. In the navigation pane, expand the Configuration > Edit folders.
+- 2. In the navigation pane, expand Configuration > Edit.

 - 3. Click Mgmt Port.

 - 4. Click the General tab.

 - 5. Modify the appropriate settings.

 - 6. Click Apply.

 General Field Descriptions